dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 If you want to move a domain to another provider, unlock the domain, and request an authorization code.
 This is done with one click [following these steps](/articles/transferring-domain-away/).

 <note>
 You won't be able to transfer your domain for 60 days after accepting the push from ClickFunnels.
 This is due to the 60-day ICANN [lock after a change of registrant](/articles/icann-60-day-lock-registrant-change/).
-While the domain is locked, it will be grayed-out, and you’ll see the unlock date next to it.
+While the domain is locked, it will be grayed-out, and you'll see the unlock date next to it.
 </note>

 ### Contact